Bake Play Smile

 RECIPE NOTES & TIPS

-• Try sprinkling a little raw sugar over the top before baking for an extra crunch (optional).
+• Add a sprinkle of raw sugar on top before baking for sparkle and crunch.

-• Freezing - ginger nuts can be wrapped well in an airtight container and frozen for up to 1 month.
+• Freeze in an airtight container for up to 1 month—defrost at room temperature.

 Nutrition